Wikeyn/Chrome-Video-Skipper/README.md

 ensure you have opened developer mode frist

-click "load unpacked" and select "skipperO" file
+click "load unpacked" and select the file

 open a random website can play video you could click the extension button to find skipperO